You picked out a weapon — good! Now go train.

 Do carry your handgun.
 Don’t leave home without it.

-And when the battle comes down, as battles must do,
+And when the conflict comes down, as conflicts must do,

 To a clash of the wills between the bad guy and you,